• Destination Information

 martinique beach

-In the heart of the Caribbean archipelago, Martinique is a volcanic island dominated by Mount Pelee.
+In the heart of the Caribbean archipelago, Martinique is a volcanic island dominated by Mount Pelée.
 Known for its heavenly beaches with clear waters and its rivers and waterfalls hidden in the forest, this enchanting harmony will leave you speechless.

 The island of flowers offers incredible crystalline lagoons and green land forms.
 With 350 km of coastline, this volcanic island is ideally located in the heart of the Lesser Antilles, between Dominica in the north and Saint Lucia in the south.
-The west coast is sheltered from the winds and made up of numerous bays, including that of Fort-de-France.
+The West Coast is sheltered from the winds and made up of numerous bays, including that of Fort-de-France.
 Idyllic coves lined with coconut palms, such as the coves of Arlet.
-With its wild creeks and islets with lush vegetation… sailing is more delicate on the Atlantic coast which is wild and carved and punctuated by magnificent shoals and white sandbanks.
+With its wild creeks and islets with lush vegetation… sailing is more delicate on the Atlantic coast, which is wild and carved and punctuated by magnificent shoals and white sandbanks.
 Martinique is the ideal place to start diving.

 Visit Martinique